 Here at Ghost City, we are proud to offer our ghost tours in South Carolina's most haunted city!
 For hundreds of years, ghost stories have been told by the locals in Charleston--they don't call it the "Holy City" for nothing, you know.
 If you live there, you know how haunted Charleston is.
-It doesn't seem to matter if you're downtown, out at one of the Missions, or in the out-laying areas, you're never far from somewhere haunted.
+It doesn't seem to matter if you're downtown, out at one of the Plantations, or in the out-laying areas, you're never far from somewhere haunted.

 Our Charleston Ghost Tours take you to the most haunted locations in the downtown area of Charleston.
 You'll hear the stories of Charleston's haunted history while standing in the very places these haunting events take place.
 If you want to learn more about the most haunted locations in Charleston, please browse through the pages below.
 However, to hear the whole story about Charleston's most haunted places, take a ghost tour on your next trip down to the Holy City.
 It is a spooky experience that you won't soon forget!